 Staying out of the way

-Are you tired of hearing the words Treat your art like a business?
+Are you as tired of the words Treat your art like a business as I am?

 Not that this is bad advice, but it's so overused and it lacks passion.

 Same for book titles such as such as How to Survive as an Artist.
 The hell with survival; how about we all prosper?

 What you can get from the art marketing gurus is the wisdom of appealing to the hearts and souls of collectors, rather than expecting them to love your work because you love making it.